 I wanted to make something nutritious and filling, something hot, creamy and comforting, like the bowl of oatmeal he used to enjoy, so I began exploring alternative gluten-free grains.
-“A” had tried quinoa as a hot breakfast cereal (it was “ok”), but he had never tried amaranth, buckwheat, millet, chia, teff, or sorghum.
+My son had tried quinoa as a hot breakfast cereal (it was “ok”), but he had never tried amaranth, buckwheat, millet, chia, teff, or sorghum.

 Most recipes I’ve seen call for a ratio of 3 cups of water to 1 cup of amaranth.
 I’ve found that 4 cups are needed to achieve the creamy consistency I was looking for.
 I used raw honey as a sweetener as it is unprocessed and contains anti-bacterial, anti-viral, and anti-fungal phytonutrients.
 Add your favorite dried or fresh fruit, and some toasted nuts on top when serving.
 Stirring towards the end of the cooking time is especially important to ensure a creamy consistency.
 This can be made ahead of time and reheated with a little added water.

-1 cup amaranth seeds
+- 1 cup amaranth seeds

-4 cups water
+- 4 cups water

-fresh or dried fruit of your choice
+- fresh or dried fruit of your choice

 Combine amaranth seeds and water in a saucepan.
 Bring to a boil over medium heat, then lower heat to a simmer and cook, stirring, until creamy, about 20-25 minutes.
 Be sure to stir constantly the last five minutes of cooking (porridge will sputter).
 If porridge seems thick, add more water.